 An effective Risk Assessment process is the cornerstone of any effective safety management system.
 In turn a Safety Statement is a description of the organisations manner for securing safety and records in detail the risk assessments carried out.
+As a result, it is vital that organisations carry out a risk assessment and prepare a safety statement.

 While both the risk assessment and safety statement are legally required, from an ethical perspective, the main reason to carry out a risk assessments and prepare a safety statement is to make sure that no one is killed or injured or becomes ill at your place of work.
 Carrying out risk assessments and preparing a safety statement will not in themselves prevent accidents and ill health but they will play a crucial part in reducing their likelihood.